Course Outline

 • Mitigating drift and unexpected consequences in realistic scenarios

-• Balancing developer responsibility with automated testing, including the use of git hooks for validation and tools like terraform-pre-commit
+• Balancing developer responsibility with automated testing, using git hooks for validation, terraform-pre-commit, etc.

 Automating Terraform, Terraform in Pipelines